EdamL/floating-carousel/README.md

 Default: `10000`

+### initClass
+A classname which the carousel assigns to the carousel container element upon initiation

+Default: `'floatingCarouselContainer'`

+### intervalRate
+The interval rate at which the carousel animation runs in milliseconds.

+Default: 16

 ### looped
 Boolean - If set to 'false' the content will stop scrolling when its edge reaches the edge of the container, otherwise it will loop infinitely.